 Indeed, the “lessons drawn” from transnational organizations’ efforts to improve good governance in Cambodia over with REDD+, also help understand the approach and design to subsequent approaches to legality verification.
 For example, a leading transnational organization that emphasizes market-oriented approaches to foster local rights to resources and biodiversity conservation, Forest trends (Forest Trends 2015) posited their belief that the inability of transnational REDD+ financing efforts to address Cambodia’s land and resource challenges was owing the government’s failure in developing “… legitimate and transparent institutions” that they further posited, that if strengthening would lead to the “[rewarding of]… legitimate agriculture that is practiced within existing laws– and penalizing producers that harvest natural forests under false pretexts” (Tucker 2015).
-They further posited the belief that the fostering these “rule of law” reforms would be synergistic with a range of outcomes, as in they would lead to “better land use planning and, ultimately, sustainable forestry practices” (Tucker 2015).
+They further posited the belief thatfostering these “rule of law” reforms would be synergistic with a range of outcomes, as in they would lead to “better land use planning and, ultimately, sustainable forestry practices” (Tucker 2015).

 Analyses such as these that point to synergies, also helped create the justification for global legality verification initiatives in Cambodia, since they were treated as “prerequisites” for the REDD+ experiment to be effective, rather than interrogating the turn toward financial and market mechanisms as the preferred transnational tool, and the paradoxes inherent in the good governance norm complex itself.
 These findings, however, are inconsistent with research on the multiple and contradictory effects of REDD+ as an approach that finds that “many REDD+ schemes appear to have fueled social conflict” while having minimal or no impacts on climate emissions themselves (Milne et al. 2018) which they argue stems, in part, from “the prevalence of overly simplified codification systems for REDD+ implementation that mismatch targeted societies and landscapes” and a “ consequent dissonance between REDD+ objectives and outcomes” that render REDD+ as a “blunt as tool for change” unlikely to provide a ‘solution’ in the global climate regime

 Legality Verification as Reinforcing the Good Governance Norm

-Our broad historical sweep of finance and market driven transnational interventions in the Cambodia case demonstrates the way in which a good governance norm complex has treated the subcomponents as largely synergistic, and any inverse and countervailing or negative outcomes as a problem with the intervention itself, which, tragically, has now led to the confusing proliferation, and building, of a range of interventions Yet as our framework and review makes clear, it is impossible for a transnational intervention to overcome the procedural/substantive and capacity building paradoxes noted above.
+Our broad historical sweep of finance and market driven transnational interventions in the Cambodia case demonstrates the way in which a good governance norm complex has treated the subcomponents as largely synergistic, and any inverse and countervailing or negative outcomes as a problem with the intervention itself, which, tragically, has now led to the confusing proliferation, and building, of a range of interventions and unintended consequences.
+Yet as our framework and review makes clear, looking for new good governance designs that change focus from one good governance component to another is unlikely to overcome the procedural/substantive and capacity building paradoxes noted above.

 Plausible logics

+The most recent transnational financing and market-based initiative that has been suggested for Cambodia is legality verification in the form of FLEGT.
+Currently there are not any fixed plans for the EU and Cambodia to enter into a VPA, but there have been initial negotiations.
+While the negotiations have stalled for some years, environmental organizations are currently calling for the EU and Cambodia to start negotiations again.
+According to them, the success of Vietnam’s VPA depends on the possibility to stop illegal import from Cambodia and to stop rent-seeking behaviors by officials at both sides of the border between the two countries.
+They, thus see the VPA as a policy tool to ensure good governance and the “rule of law” in timber trade.